fjacquet/mind_sonic/README.md

 - Modify `src/mind_sonic/config/tasks.yaml` to define your tasks
 - Modify `src/mind_sonic/crew.py` to add your own logic, tools and specific args
 - Modify `src/mind_sonic/main.py` to add custom inputs for your agents and tasks
+ - The ResearchCrew already uses built-in tools like `SerperDevTool`, `ScrapeWebsiteTool`, and `YFinanceTool` to gather information from the web and financial data sources.
+ - A custom `SaveToRag` tool (see `src/mind_sonic/tools/save_to_rag_tool.py`) lets the agents store any useful text in the RAG vector store for future queries.

 ## Running the Project